 Select the Dough program and press "Start".
 Most machines take about an hour and a half to complete the cycle.

-Brush olive oil around the inside of a large mixing bowl.
+When the Dough cycle is complete, brush olive oil around the inside of a large mixing bowl.
 Transfer the dough from the bread pan to the bowl and remove the paddle.
 Gently punch the dough down and turn it over in the bowl so that it is covered in the oil.
 Cover the bowl with plastic wrap or a clean towel.

 To Use the Dough